Hourly vs Project Pricing: Which Model Earns More

 Hourly Vs Project Pricing Vs Value-Based Pricing For Web Developers

-But there’s a problem: The faster you get, the less you earn.
+But there’s a problem: the faster you get, the less you earn.

-You just cut your revenue in half for being better at your job.
+The website that used to take 40 hours now takes 20, so you’ve cut your revenue in half for being better at your job.

-Here’s what nobody tells you: You’re asking the wrong question.
+Here’s what nobody tells you—you’re asking the wrong question.

 Why Hourly And Project Pricing Both Fail For Web Development Agencies